mappingmilwaukee/MKE-bike/README.md

 # MKE-bike
 Milwaukee's Bike Lanes &amp; Trails

-For your preseason consideration, almost Why did I do this?
-What can I say - the City's own maps haven't been updated in a decade (2011!!), Google Maps' Bike layer has tons of errors and omissions in Milwaukee, Strava sucks for commuters, and the weather turnt, hibernation happened, beer, all of Seinfeld is on Hulu...
+For your preseason consideration, almost every bike-friendly-ish surface in Milwaukee.
+Why did I do this?
+What can I say - the City's own maps haven't been updated in a decade (2011!!), Google Maps' Bike layer has tons of errors and omissions in Milwaukee, Strava sucks for commuters, the weather turnt, hibernation, beer, all of Seinfeld is on Hulu...

-What you should know:
+**tldr:** one bike map to rule them all, desktop and mobile friendly, and in the darkness bind all them other bad maps.

 Layers of lanes and trails are in the top right corner.
 Street segments are clickable for more details.
 This map maps all types of on-street bike lanes and paved off-street trails.
-Unlike most bike maps, this one does not include bicycle routes, which besides small, vague signs in unnoticeable places are otherwise unmarked.
+Unlike most bike maps, this one does not include *bicycle routes*, which are only marked with small, vague signs in unnoticeable places, and bad maps.
 Bike routes are usually connectors between lanes and/or trails.
-Plus, when bike maps do show bike routes, the maps are crazy busy to look at and understand - looking at you, [City of Milwaukee](https://city.milwaukee.gov/Milwaukee-by-Bike/maps.htm#.XjyFSjNKiM8).
-For that matter, bike maps can be absurdly complex, like [this catastrophe from Brookfield](https://www.ci.brookfield.wi.us/DocumentCenter/View/1362/pedestrian_bike_path_map?bidId=).
+Plus, when bike maps do show bike routes, the maps are crazy busy - looking at you, [City of Milwaukee](https://city.milwaukee.gov/Milwaukee-by-Bike/maps.htm#.XjyFSjNKiM8).
+For that matter, bike maps can be absurdly complex, like [this angel hair pasta catastrophe from Brookfield](https://www.ci.brookfield.wi.us/DocumentCenter/View/1362/pedestrian_bike_path_map?bidId=).
 Anyway:

 Solid green lines are on-street, paved bike lanes including: dedicated bike lanes are the most common (1-2 bicycle-designated parallel lines between traffic and curb), buffered bike lanes (zebra stripes between dedicated lane and vehicular traffic), or protected (by a barrier, duh).
 Milwaukee has has bidirectional [cycle tracks](https://nacto.org/publication/urban-bikeway-design-guide/cycle-tracks/raised-cycle-tracks/).
 If you're biking on streets, any street with a solid green line are your best bets.
 Prioritize  cycle tracks (like Mayfair Road's or the rumored 2020 Chase Ave cycle tracks), over concrete divider-protected lanes, over buffered lanes, over dedicated lanes.
 Safety first.